MP Estate Planning UK

 • Arguments For Inheritance Tax:

-• Promotes fairness by taxing inherited wealth.
+• Promotes fairness by ensuring inherited wealth contributes to public finances.

 • Arguments Against Inheritance Tax: